 What you need to realize is that Windows 10 has been fully integrated with cloud-based functionality, which means when you run Windows 10 you will share more info with Microsoft than before.
 But don't be worried about that, Microsoft has added the settings which can make it easy for you to control the privacy and security.

+Step 2.
 Enable Windows Defender

-“Start”-->”Settings-->”Update & Security, then click on Windows Defender and “Open Widows Defender Security Center”, after that please choose “Virus & threat Protection” to make sure “Real-time protection”, “Cloud-based Protection”, and “Automatic sample submission” are enabled.
+Please press the Windows logo icon + i to open the Windows Settings, then click Update & Security, click on Windows Defender and Open Widows Defender Security Center, after that please choose Virus & threat Protection to make sure Real-time protection, Cloud-based Protection, and Automatic sample submission are enabled.

-Click “Start”, type “Windows update”, and choose “Windows update settings”.
-Go for “Advanced options”, and make sure to check theGive me updates for other Microsoft products when I update Windows”.
+Please press the Windows logo icon + i to open the Windows Settings, then click Windows update, and choose Windows update settings.
+Go for Advanced options, and make sure to check theGive me updates for other Microsoft products when I update Windows.

-User Account Control (UAC)
+Step 4.
+Enable User Account Control

-Keeping UAC to the highest setting will prevent certain changes from being made on your computer without your permission.
-Type in UAC in “Start” and then click “Change user account control settings”.
+Keeping the User Account Control (the short name is UAC) at the highest setting will prevent certain changes from being made on your computer without your permission.
+Type in UAC in Start and then click Change user account control settings.